 The Kansas Department of Health and Environment (KDHE) offers Environmental Stewardship Awards annually to businesses, industries, and organizations that have made a significant improvement in protecting our environment by preventing pollution.
 This non-competitive annual award program recognizes projects that eliminate or reduce the generation of pollutants or wastes at the source or projects that conserve natural resources.

-As you can see in the illustration, recycling efforts do not qualify as projects for the Environmental Stewardship Awards.
+As you can see in the Pollution Reduction Rankings illustration (JPG), recycling efforts do not qualify as projects for the Environmental Stewardship Awards.
 While recycling does divert waste from going to the landfill, the bottom line is that the waste was still generated.
 The goal of source reduction is to conserve resources and not generate pollutants in the first place.

 Apply for an Environmental Stewardship Award

 Awards will be issued within two categories; the Environmental Stewardship Award and the Environmental Stewardship with Distinction Award.
 Both awards use the same award application.